Scherzo in F-sharp minor (Shostakovich)

-Scherzo in F-sharp minor (Op.
+Scherzo in F♯ minor (Op.
 1) is a piece for orchestra written by Dmitri Shostakovich (1906–1975).
 Shostakovich was a Russian composer and pianist during the Soviet era.
 It was most likely written in 1921 or 1922 while Shostakovich was studying at the Petrograd Conservatory under Maximilian Steinberg.
 The composition is one of the composer's earliest surviving works.
 Originally written as a single movement of a piano sonata, the Scherzo was later orchestrated with assistance from Steinberg and became an orchestral work in its own right.

 The British premiere of the composition was played by the BBC Symphony Orchestra conducted by Mark Elder in 1996.
 It consists of a scherzo section, a trio, and a retransition which leads back to the scherzo theme.
 The piece has been described as aligning with the Rimsky-Korsakov school.
-A theme from the Scherzo in F-sharp minor was used by Shostakovich in the 'Clockwork Doll' movement from his collection of piano pieces, Children's Notebook (Op.
+A theme from the Scherzo in F♯ minor was used by Shostakovich in the 'Clockwork Doll' movement from his collection of piano pieces, Children's Notebook (Op.
 69 No. 6).

 Background

-The Scherzo in F-sharp minor is one of the few surviving examples of Dmitri Shostakovich's early works, along with five of his Eight Preludes for piano.
+The Scherzo in F♯ minor is one of the few surviving examples of Dmitri Shostakovich's early works, along with five of his Eight Preludes for piano.
 It is commonly dated as being written during the autumn or early winter months of 1919, the composer's first year at the Petrograd Conservatory (now the Saint Petersburg Conservatory), when he was aged 13.
 Multiple dates, however, are recorded: the Scherzo is recorded as being written in 1920 in a compilation of works entitled 'A description of the life of Dmitriy Shostakovich' (1926); another compilation entitled 'List of Shostakovich's works' (1927) dates the Scherzo as 1919–1920; Shostakovich himself cited the Scherzo's date of composition as 1919 in subsequent lists of his works.
 The musicologist Ol'ga Digonskaya, however, writes that it is most likely that the piece was composed in late 1921 or early 1922 when Shostakovich was almost 15.
 Following Digonskaya's discovery, this generally remains the accepted date of composition.

 In his first or second year at the Conservatory, Shostakovich began composing a Piano Sonata in B minor.
-The third movement—the only surviving movement of the work—was later orchestrated and became the Scherzo in F-sharp minor.
+The third movement—the only surviving movement of the work—was later orchestrated and became the Scherzo in F♯ minor.
 Shostakovich dedicated the piece to his composition teacher Maximilian Steinberg, who had taught Shostakovich at the Conservatory and encouraged both academic and aesthetic musical appreciation.
 Steinberg also assisted Shostakovich with the Scherzo's orchestration.